angular/angular/aio/content/guide/change-detection-zone-pollution.md

-# Resolving Zone Pollution
+# Resolving zone pollution

 **Zone.js** is a signaling mechanism that Angular uses to detect when an application state might have changed.
 It captures asynchronous operations like `setTimeout`, network requests, and event listeners.
 Angular schedules change detection based on signals from Zone.js

-There are cases in which scheduled [tasks](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide#tasks) or [microtasks](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide#microtasks) don’t make any changes in the data model, which makes running change detection unnecessary.
+In some cases scheduled [tasks](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide#tasks) or [microtasks](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide#microtasks) don’t make any changes in the data model, which makes running change detection unnecessary.
 Common examples are:
 * `requestAnimationFrame`, `setTimeout` or `setInterval`
 * Task or microtask scheduling by third-party libraries